yurabyrlya/date-app/README.md

-To run the application in  you need run these commands
+To run the application localy you need run these commands

  use `docker-compose` to run the app with `docker`, so you can run these commands: